 All review articles, case reports and research articles are reviewed by radiation oncologists, medical physicists and related experts whose expertise most closely matches the article topic.
 A minimum of 2 peer reviewers is required for each submission.
-Authors may suggest peer reviewers, which we may or may not use in addition to peer reviewers from our peer review panel.
+Authors may suggest peer reviewers, which we may or may not use in addition to peer reviewers from our peer review panel or those recommended by the Editorial Advisory Board or by other experts in the field.
 We do not ask authors for a list of reviewers they wish to exclude but will consider supported requests.
 The ARO peer review panel is a continually growing stable of volunteer peer reviewers suggested or approved by the ARO editorial advisory board; we also regularly invite qualified ARO authors to become peer reviewers.
 Peer reviewers are responsible for critically evaluating a submission and providing constructive and honest feedback to authors about their submission.
 Peer reviewers should examine the strengths and weaknesses of the article and suggest ways to heighten the quality of the work.
-Reviews are double-blind and assess the practicality, originality, scope, accuracy, organization, clarity, presentation, usefulness, and overall content and quality of the manuscripts, as well as adherence to the article submission policies.
+Reviews are double-blind and assess the practicality, originality, accuracy, organization, clarity, presentation, usefulness, and overall content and quality of the manuscripts, as well as adherence to the article submission policies.
 Reviewers typically have 2 weeks to comment and recommend one of the following via our standard review form: reject, unacceptable/major revision, acceptable/minor revision, accept.
 Authors receive a summary of comments, which may include tracked changes; they must address each point when submitting revisions.
 The reviewers may recommend accepting or rejecting revisions or may ask for additional corrections/revisions.
 The editor-in-chief makes the final publishing decision.

 ARO follows the recommendations for peer reviewers as set forth in “Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals” by the International Committee of Medical Journal Editors (ICMJE).
 These recommendations state that because manuscripts submitted to journals are privileged communications, reviewers must keep manuscripts and the information they contain strictly conﬁdential.
 Reviewers must not publicly discuss authors’ work and must not appropriate authors’ ideas before manuscript publication.
 Reviewers who solicit aid with a review from other experts (who must also ensure confidentiality of the manuscript) should acknowledge these contributions in the written comments provided to the editor.
 Reviewers must not retain the manuscript for personal use and should destroy copies of manuscripts after submitting their reviews.
 Reviewers are expected to respond promptly to requests to review, and to submit reviews within the time agreed.
 Reviewers’ comments should be constructive, honest, and polite; hostile or unprofessional reviews will not be accepted.
 Reviewers should declare their conﬂicts of interest using the form at http://www.icmje.org/conflicts-of-interest/ or equivalent and recuse themselves from the peer-review process if a conﬂict exists.
 In addition, reviewers should be on the lookout for and flag any possible ethical concerns in the article such as citation manipulation, image manipulation, plagiarism, and data falsification/fabrication.